 Maintains Eye Health

+The health benefits of watermelon also extend to our eyes.
 Beta-carotene is rampant in watermelon (the rich red hue is a good sign it contains plenty of it!).
 Beta-carotene is converted to vitamin A in the body, and helps produce the pigments in the retina of the eye.
 It protects against age-related macular degeneration as well as prevents night blindness.

 Strengthens The Immune System